-Aloe vera is a hardy succulent native to Africa that’s easy to grow.
+Aloe vera is a hardy succulent hat’s easy to grow.
 It thrives in poor soil and requires very little water.
 The gel that comes from its thick leaves is used for medicine and drinks.
-Aloe is a great plant to start out with as it doesn’t require much water or attention and can be grown for years in a pot; just be sure to let the soil dry between waterings.
-Non invasive, grows wild in tropical, semi-tropical, and arid climates around the world, it is native to Africa.
+Aloe is a great plant for beginners with as it doesn’t require much water or attention and can be grown for years in a pot (just be sure to let the soil dry between waterings).
+Non invasive, grows wild in tropical, semi-tropical, and arid climates around the world.
 It is cultivated for agricultural and medicinal uses.
 Aloe is easy to propagate and grows successfully indoors as a potted plant.

 Lemongrass is a tropical plant that is easy to maintain, does not spread, and is easy to remove.
 Lemongrass is used for tea which has many benefits including reducing the incidence of inflammation in the body, reliving anxiety, and preventing infection.
 Lemongrass is ascetically pleasing , functions as a host for lizards and insects, and has a wonderful smell!

 Rosemary easily removed and doesn’t spread, this herb makes for a hearty evergreen in warm climate.
 Rosemary is a perennial herb with fragrant, evergreen, needle-like leaves and white, pink, purple, or blue flowers.